 This research is focused upon film, high-end TV, television, games, animation, VFX and post-production.

 Industry in Wales have highlighted the importance of developing this sectoral data for some time, not least in evidence given by the sector as part of the National Assembly for Wales’ Inquiry into Film and Major Television Production in Wales (2019).
 The research will produce detailed data on industry demographics and skills with a focus on growth and innovation.

 In order to capture a complete picture, two surveys will be released simultaneously.
 The first is aimed at screen industries post-16 training provision; the second is geared to the production sector to map organisations and freelance workers.
-These surveys will be open for responses from 1 June 2020 - 1 July 2020.

 You can find out more about the value of participating and being counted in the webinar below with Faye and the Skills in Innovation Advisory Board:

 A transcript of this video, in English or Welsh, is available upon request.

 Data collected through the Screen Industry Census 2020 will map the size and shape of the screen industries, initially in the geographical area of CCR.
 The Screen Census report will be published in Autumn 2020.
 The Census will offer for the first time, a comprehensive overview and benchmark of who exists.
 The research is being conducted by the Centre for the Study of Media and Culture in Small Nations at USW.

 Faye Hannah, Research Fellow at the University of South Wales said: "I’m delighted to be working for USW to deliver the Screen Census 2020 research.
 There has been a significant lack of mapping of screen organisations and training provision in Wales.
 This has grown ever more important as the screen industry has grown exponentially across the last ten years.
 This research will identify skills gaps that will importantly lead to support development of further innovation and growth within this priority sector."